Blitz BASIC: Blitz3D SDK

 Blitz3D SDK is a 3D graphics engine based on the engine in Blitz3D.
 It was marketed for use with C++, C#, BlitzMax, and PureBasic, however it could also be used with other languages that follow compatible calling conventions.

 Max3D module

-In 2008, the source code to Max3D - a C++-based cross-platform 3D engine - was released under a BSD license.
+In 2008, the source code to Max3D – a C++-based cross-platform 3D engine – was released under a BSD license.
 This engine focused on OpenGL but had an abstract backend for other graphics drivers (such as DirectX) and made use of several open-source libraries, namely Assimp, Boost, and ODE.

 Despite the excitement in the Blitz community of Max3D being the eagerly awaited successor to Blitz3D, interest and support died off soon after the source code was released and eventually development came to a halt.
 There is no indication that Blitz Research will pick up the project again.

 Open-source release

-BlitzPlus was released as open-source on 28 April 2014 under the zlib license on GitHub.
-Blitz3D followed soon after and was released as Open Source on 3 August 2014.
-BlitzMax was later released as Open Source on 21 September 2015.
+BlitzPlus was released as open-source on 28 April 2014 under the zlib licence on GitHub.
+Blitz3D followed soon after and was released as open-source software on 3 August 2014.
+BlitzMax was later released as open-source software on 21 September 2015.

+Reception

+Blitz Basic 2.1 was well received by Amiga magazines.
+CU Amiga highlighted its ability to create AmigaOS compliant applications and games (unlike AMOS Basic) and Amiga Shopper called it a powerful programming language.